raspberrypilearning/password-generator/en/step_6.md

-## A random password
+## Choosing a password length

-A single character isn't very useful.

-Improve your program to create a longer password.

-To create a password, you will add random characters to it, one at a time.
+Some websites require passwords to be a certain length.

+Allow the user to choose the length of their password.

 --- task ---

-To start with, your `password` variable should be empty.

-Add this line to your code:
+Ask the user to input a password length, and store it in a variable called `length`.

 --- code ---
 ---